jspinak/brobot/docs/docs/API/functions/sikuli-wrappers.md

 # Wrappers

+Wrapper classes serve as the interface between Brobot and other libraries that perform real operations.
+The typical Brobot application will not call Wrappers directly.

 All Wrappers handle real and mock operations.
 If mocking is active, a mock will be performed.
 When mocking is not active, operations will be carried out using modules that perform a real action.
 If the class is